soulwing/docker-wildfly10/README.md

 recommended.
 Smaller snippets are more manageable, promote reuse, and allow you to build up complex configurations by layering on configuration snippets using Docker.

+#### HA-Specific Configuration

+When running Wildfly in clustered (HA) mode, you may want/need to apply some additional configuration that shouldn't (or can't) be applied outside of HA mode.
+You can create configuration snippets that are HA-specific by adding a `.ha` suffix to the end of the name.
+When running with `WILDFLY_HA=true`, these configuration snippets will be applied.
+Otherwise, these configuration snippets will be omitted.

 ### Using `cont-init.d` Scripts